 Top ten players with the most weeks as world number 1 in ATP history

-Novak Djokovic – 419 weeks (and counting)
+Novak Djokovic – 428 weeks

 Djokovic’s game is built around his incredible physical fitness and mental toughness, and his ability to win matches from seemingly impossible situations is what sets him apart from his peers.
+Nole finished year-end as world number 1 for a record eight times.
+Djokovic also completed his career Golden Slam with a Gold medal at the Paris Olympics.

 Roger Federer – 310 weeks

 Roger Federer, the Swiss maestro.
 He has held the position for a total of 310 weeks, Federer’s dominance in the sport during his prime years is unparalleled, and he has won 20 Grand Slam titles.
-Federer’s achievements in the sport are remarkable, and his ability to adapt and stay at the top of his game for such a long period of time is a testament to his hard work and dedication.
+Federer’s achievements in the sport are remarkable, and his ability to adapt and stay at the top of his game for such a long period is a testament to his hard work and dedication.

 He is widely regarded as one of the greatest players of all time and has inspired a generation of players with his elegance and grace on the court.